ontodev/robot/docs/remove.md

 ## Axioms

-`--axioms` can be the name of any OWLAPI interface that implements OWLAxiom.
-Aliases are provided for convenience: `all`, `annotation`, `logical`, `class`, `equivalent-classes`, etc. The default is `all`, e.g. OWLAxiom.
-More than one type can be provided and order is not significant.
-For each axiom in the ontology (not including its imports closure), if the axiom implements one of the specified interfaces AND *any* of the selected terms is in the axiom's signature, then the axiom is removed from the ontology.
+The `--axioms` option allows you to specify the type of OWLAxiom to remove.
+More than one type can be provided and the order is not significant.
+For each axiom in the ontology (not including its imports closure), if the axiom implements one of the specified axiom types AND *any* of the selected terms are in the axiom's signature, then the axiom is removed from the ontology.

+1. `all` (default)
+2. `logical`
+3. `annotation`
+4. `subclass`
+5. `subproperty`
+6. `equivalent` (classes and properties)
+7. `disjoint` (classes and properties)
+8. `type` (class assertions)

 ## Examples